MONROE-PROJECT/Experiments/experiments/helloworld/readme.md

  * "resultdir" (from /monroe/config see defaults above)

 ## Sample output
-Depends on metadata received (pretty printed for readability)
+The experiment will produce a single line JSON object similar to these depending on the metadata received (pretty printed for readability)

 ```
  {
   "DataId": "MONROE.META.NODE.SENSOR",